-The purpose of this Contract is to obtain the services of the Contractor to manage the 1115 Behavioral Health Demonstration Waiver Program, the Healthy Michigan Plan and relevant approved Waivers in a designated service area and to provide a comprehensive array of specialty mental health and substance abuse services and supports as indicated in this Contract.
-The Contractor must manage its responsibilities in a manner that promotes maximum value, efficiency and effectiveness consistentwith State and federal statute and applicable waiver standards.
-This include limiting managed care administrative duplication thereby reducing avoidable costs while maximizing the Medical Loss Ratio (MLR).
-The Contractor must actively manage behavioral health services area using standardized methods and measures for determination of need and appropriate deliveryof service.
-The Contractor must ensure that cost variances in services are supported by quantifiable measures of need to ensure accountability, value and efficiency.
-The Contractor must minimize duplication of contracts and reviews for providers contracting with multiple Community Mental Health Services Programs (CMHSPs) in the service area.
+The purpose of this Contract is to obtain the services of Contractor to manage the 1115 Behavioral Health Demonstration Waiver Program, the Healthy Michigan Plan and relevant approved Waivers in a designated service area and to provide a comprehensive array of specialty mental health and substance abuse services and supports as indicated in this Contract.
+Contractor must manage its responsibilities in a manner that promotes maximum value, efficiency, and effectiveness consistent with State and federal statute and applicable waiver standards.
+This includes limiting managed care administrative duplication thereby reducing avoidable costs while maximizing the Medical Loss Ratio (MLR).
+Contractor must actively manage behavioral health services for its geographical service area using standardized methods and measures for determination of need and appropriate delivery of service.
+Contractor must ensure that cost variances in services are supported by quantifiable measures of need to ensure accountability, value and efficiency.
+Contractor must minimize duplication of contracts and reviews for providers contracting with multiple Community Mental Health Services Programs (CMHSPs) in the service area.